Back

 Couple Attacked During Home Invasion in Melbourne's South-East

-The individuals stole Rod's wallet and a garage fob but were ultimately unable to steal the car, as it was fitted with a club lock.
-The suspects were last observed fleeing the scene in their maroon sedan, traveling towards Patterson Road.
+The pair located a spare key near the front door.
+They stole Rod's wallet and a garage fob but were ultimately unable to steal the car, as it was fitted with a club lock.
+The suspects were last seen fleeing the scene in the maroon sedan, heading towards Patterson Road.

-Rod received hospital treatment for minor injuries, while Annie-Maureen did not sustain physical injuries during the incident.
+Rod was treated in hospital for minor injuries.
+Annie-Maureen did not sustain physical injuries.

 Detective Senior Constable Candice Taylor indicated that the incident is considered opportunistic and may be connected to two other aggravated burglaries and motor vehicle thefts in recent weeks.

-Investigators have released digital composite images of two individuals they believe can assist with the investigation:
+Investigators have released digital composite images of two individuals they wish to identify.

 • Suspect 1: Described as Caucasian, in his early 20s, approximately 180cm tall, with a tanned complexion and blue eyes.
 He was wearing a black hoodie and a black surgical mask.